matiasraisanen/insecrawl/README.md

 -o, --oneCamera     Provide a single insecam camera ID to download a still frame from.

 --scrapeAllCameras  Downloads a still from every camera listed on insecam.
-This can take hours.
+                    This can take hours to complete.

 --sortByCountry     Images will be saved in **./images/{COUNTRY_NAME}** instead.
 Intended use in
                     conjuction with the option --scrapeAllCameras.